-As part of my pretence of being a creative person, clearly it should come with a Blue Period of my own.
+As part of my pretence of being a creative person, I thought it was fitting that I passed through a Blue Period – rather literally blue, as it turned out.

 Into the cocoon

 And so my Blue Period began in pitch black darkness.

 The path out of the dark drowning felt like a rehearsal for dying and crossing over to another life.
 The me who I was could not cope with what I faced, as dead ends loomed on every side.
 And so I asked to be changed into the me who could, even though my logical mind could not compute what exactly it was that I asked, nor how it would possibly make any sense.

 Yet that is what happened.
 A metamorphosis.

 Funnily enough, to be restored as Me 2.0, requires that I completely let go of Me 1.0, trusting that at the end I would still feel like me, recognise myself, and that all will be ok.
 It takes trust to leap off that cliff, trusting in the Guide, confident of sudden flight – or at least, levitation.

 There are some who could leap on the strength of that trust and love for the Guide alone.
 I’m honest enough to admit that I am not sure if my logical mind could have released its self-reliance to do so if it weren’t a choice between that, or misery and bitterness for the remainder of my life.
 I had to be pushed to the edge.

 Nonetheless I did trust.
 Through my terror of self-loss, I trusted.
 I trusted, in defiance of all the instincts of disappointment and disillusion.
 I trusted the Guide, when all else proved themselves unworthy of trust.